UofS-CEPHIL/modelcollab/README.md

   - `npm run build` to build
   - No code to run, and no unit tests.
   - Must be built before running webui or server

+You must also create a Firebase project and insert its config information into src/main/ts/config/FirebaseConfig.ts under the server and webui directories.